 What Is Customer Lifetime Value?

-By definition, Customer Lifetime Value (CLV) is a metric that determines the average sum of money a customer can be expected to invest in your products and services from start till end.
+By definition, Customer Lifetime Value (CLV) is a metric that determines the average sum of money a customer can be expected to invest in your products and services from start to end.

 Business owners and digital marketers use this metric to define their sales and marketing goals.
 By measuring CLV at regular intervals, you can reduce your customer acquisition rates, build loyalty, and persuade your existing customers to spend more with your brand.